 - Impaired driver crashes – Driving under the influence dramatically increases the likelihood of truck accidents.
 As the South Carolina Department of Motor Vehicles notes, the blood alcohol content limit for commercial drivers in our state is .04 percent.
 Illegal drugs and prescription or over-the-counter medications can also impair truckers.

-- Jackknife accidents – Adverse conditions and speeding can result in a skid, causing the truck’s trailer to swing out at an angle.
+- Jackknife accidents – Adverse conditions and speeding can result in a skid, causing a tractor-trailer to swing out at an angle.
 Jackknife accidents are particularly dangerous as they often involve multiple vehicles.

 - Tailgating accidents – When truck drivers are in a rush to meet tight schedules, they may engage in aggressive driving behaviors such as tailgating.
 This increases the likelihood of rear-end collisions.

 - Turning accidents – Even an experienced semi truck driver can miscalculate when making a turn or navigating curves.
 In addition to hitting other drivers, turning can cause the truck to get into a rollover accident.

 Establishing Liability in Truck Accident Cases

 Thorough investigations into truck accidents are important for determining who is ultimately responsible.
 Being able to file a claim against several parties helps to maximize case value and increases the overall amount of compensation you may be entitled to recover.
 At The Jeffcoat Firm, we will work tirelessly to identify all parties who should be held accountable for your truck accident, which could include:

 - The truck driver – Drivers may be liable for collisions that occur as a result of reckless and negligent driving behaviors such as speeding, distracted driving, and driving under the influence of alcohol or drugs.